 Summary: How Host Isolation is determined by our system, along with how to create exclusions and manually isolate the host.

 The Huntress ThreatOps team determines when a ‘Host-Isolation’-worthy incident has occurred, usually defined as the infection of malware that is known to quickly spread (e.g., Emotet, Trickbot etc.).
 The host will be isolated from the organization’s network, only allowing connectivity between Huntress.io (our portal) and the isolated computer.

 Host isolation will take effect after a Huntress ThreatOps Analyst sends the incident report for the infected host.
 Hosts will be "released" from isolation when the incident report is resolved.
 At any time, account administrators can manually release a host from isolation by navigating to the host details page and clicking release host.
-Admins will also be able to manually isolate hosts, although Huntress strives to do this for partners when we are 100% sure of an active threat (once opted-in to Automated Host Isolation).
+Admins will also be able to manually isolate hosts, although Huntress strives to do this for partners when we are 100% sure of an active threat.

 - Malware can quickly spread through an organization's network and MSP technicians are not always online to respond to attacks.